 At the end of the day, it shouldn’t be a huge hassle to choose an air compressor for your service truck.
 Follow the steps below and you’ll be in a solid position to make your final decision:

 - Determine whether you need more than 90 PSI

 - Choose reciprocating vs. rotary screw

 - Review warranty options

-- Talk to your local service truck upfitter
+- Talk to your local service truck builder or upfitter